-Industrial companies that manage unsafe workplaces can be liable for injuries sustained after a fire or explosion.
+Industrial companies that manage unsafe workplaces in Ohio can be liable for injuries sustained after a fire or explosion.
 In some cases, engineers and equipment manufacturers may be responsible for compensating victims of gas accidents.

 In many past incidents, industrial equipment that houses hazardous gasses has been found to be inherently flawed.
 If machinery is found to have a faulty design or missing safety components, victims can file suit against large industrial employers and manufacturers.

 The legal options for accident victims depend on what caused an accident and injury.
 Any industrial accident should be addressed by a lawyer qualified in complex cases.
-Joe Lyon has successfully litigated cases and obtained settlements for workers in addition to workers compensation.
+Joe Lyon has successfully litigated cases and obtained settlements for Ohio workers in addition to workers compensation.